MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxbtrees.md

  ### `sampRate`
   a scalar or a vector of positive values specifying the percentage(s) of observations to sample for each tree:
    * for unstratified sampling:  a scalar of positive value specifying the percentage of observations to sample for each tree.
-The default is 1.0 for sampling with replacement (i.e., `replace=TRUE`) and  0.632 for sampling without replacement (i.e., `replace=FALSE`).
+The default is 1.0 for sampling with replacement (that is, `replace=TRUE`) and  0.632 for sampling without replacement (that is, `replace=FALSE`).
    * for stratified sampling:  a vector of positive values of length equal to the number of strata specifying the percentages of observations to sample from the strata for each tree.